 Expressions We Can Do Without Part 1 By Ron Murdock provides a list of useless and senseless expressions that we can do without.
-You see, there are a great many expressions that are meaningless and provide useless information that no one really needs to know.
-I’ve compiled a number of expressions with my opinion or reaction to them.
-I’ve attempted to do this in a logical manner mixing in my dry sense of humour with my observations.
+You see, there are a great many expressions that are meaningless and provide useless information that no one really needs to know, so I’ve compiled a number of expressions and share with my opinion or reaction to them.
+I’ve attempted to do this in a logical manner, mixing my dry sense of humor with my observations.

-‘It’s hot enough to fry an egg on the sidewalk‘ isn’t the wisest way of cooking breakfast.
-Just how much pebbles and grit do you want mixed in with your eggs?
+“It’s hot enough to fry an egg on the sidewalk” isn’t the wisest way of cooking breakfast.
+Just how much dirt and grit do you want mixed in with your eggs?

 When I hear someone say “knock on wood“, I’m tempted to go over and rap them lightly on their head.

 “Just killing time” is an expression that sounds quite bone chilling.
 If this is taken literally how does one go about killing time?

 Here are two expressions that shows how people can’t make up their minds.
 One is “cold has Hell“, the other being “hot as Hell“.
 Come on folks, which one is it?
 Hell can’t be both at the same time!

 Since I’m a dog person I like the expression “a dogs bark” more than “a cats meow“.

 I’m not a believer in the expression “until death do us part” because a couple never knows what the future will bring their way.
 Is staying together ‘as long as love lasts’ a better option?

 When a person says “it could be worse” or “it wasn’t meant to be” sounds like if they are settling for a dull compromise or mediocrity.

 Two expressions that need to be looked at in a new light are “going to the dogs” and “humans share a common ancestor with apes“.
 What did dogs and apes do to deserve this?
 Maybe they should sue us for libel and slander.